 The political user experience perspective is a fresh take on openness, which traditionally has been secured through other means: voluntary legal tools, or state policies.
 Olivier even mentions gamification as a key perspective, quipping that democracy should be taken very seriously, but then also can be fun – if the political user experience is properly designed.

 Olivier highlighted Platoniq’s approach by talking about two platforms that the organization is maintaining.
-The first one is Goteo, an open crowdfunding platform that “crowdfunds the commons”.
-The platform, running now for almost a decade, has crowdfunded projects worth over 14,5 million Euros, with a success rate of 87% projects funded.
+The first one is Goteo, an open crowdfunding platform that “crowdfunds the commons.”
+The platform, running now for almost a decade, has crowdfunded projects worth over 14,5 million Euros, with a success rate of 87% of projects funded.
 Goteo is also a “crowd benefit” platform: the financing of projects by backers is structured in a way that also secures value for the whole society (as opposed to traditional crowdfunding, where the value is generated just for project owners and backers).

 One of the means to do that is an open licensing framework that is the heart of Goteo, requiring projects to openly share different types of outputs.
-The openness of results is an important signal of backers, one that signals the social commitment of the project.
+The openness of results is an important signal to backers, one that signals the social commitment of the project.
 Another means is the multitude of ways that backers can support projects – not just with money, but also talent, skills and time.
 In this sense, the platform is based on principles of the circular economy.
 Olivier says that Goteo is not really about money and funding – it’s about community building that takes into account the financial needs of communities.
 So measuring social value and impact – the Goteo team is right now working on a measurement framework for this – is just as important as the financial side.

 Goteo is also a platform for social, democratic change.
 Olivier highlighted one project that illustrates this approach, that of Top Manta, a cooperative of Barcelona’s street vendors – who are mainly immigrants, many of them illegal.
 Goteo crowdfunding helped them establish an association functioning as a vendors’ union, which ultimately became a cooperative.
 It also funded a communication campaign that made more visible the challenges that the vendors face.

-Another important aspect is governance of Decidim initiatives – it is governance and not software code that guarantees respect for social values and justice.
+Another important aspect is the governance of Decidim initiatives – it is governance and not software code that guarantees respect for social values and justice.
 The Decidim project itself is organized in a democratic way.
 This connects with the specific nature of Decidim as a global project that pays attention to localities – democratic governance is the means for ensuring this works smoothly.

 For Olivier, this means that the social contract needs to be built on top of both the software code and any legal licensing infrastructure.
 And this is where the idea of political user experience becomes clear: Platoniq designs not just functional online platforms, but also democratically governed communities and initiatives.
 And they are also engaging public institutions in lasting partnerships that both strengthen local democracies and make civic projects more sustainable.
 For Goteo, co-funding by public bodies is an important mechanism.
 And for Decidim, the platforms serve as civic interfaces for municipal governments.